One day workshops in 2016 - click here.

 The modules we run are our best attempt at maintaining a continuous cycle of study and contemplation on what are, by their very nature, profound subjects.
 This does mean that attendance at all three weekends is important – to miss one weekend, especially the first or second, will mean that the student will struggle to catch up on the areas missed.
 We realise that life is never as simple or as predictable as one would like, but we do ask within reasonable limits that the commitment to a module is seen as one to attend all three weekends, as well as to home study between them.
 You should also note that our weekends start at 6.45 pm on Friday evenings and end at around 3 pm on Sunday afternoons – we try to make full use of the hours available to us and again wherever possible we ask our students to ensure that they arrive by the scheduled start time.

-Our venue is a retreat house in Warminster, Wiltshire: charges for a weekend are £108 inclusive of all costs (accommodation is entirely single bedrooms): this represents only what the Trust pays the retreat house for your accommodation, and if you are able to pay more to cover the Trust’s additional expenses, we would appreciate it.
+Our venue is a retreat house in Purley Chase, Warwickshire: charges for a weekend are £112 inclusive of all costs (accommodation is nominally shared bedrooms, but it is almost certain that in practice nobody will be asked to share) or £130 for single ensuite rooms: this represents only what the Trust pays the retreat house for your accommodation and basic expenses.

 Copies of papers for each module are free to enrolled students; students may have to purchase books (which if supplied by the Trust, attract a 20% discount).